Nastola railway station: Increasing services (1906–1950)

 In spite of these reasons, the appeal was not accepted by the Railway Administration at the time, which cited a low amount of potential traffic as a reason.
 However, as ticket sales services were initiated in Nastola in 1926, the overall amount of trips made from the area of the municipality increased.
 This was in spite of the halt only selling class II and III tickets to Lahti and Kouvola, as well as Helsinki.
 In the interwar period, freight services were initiated in Nastola, as the halt was promoted to the status of a laiturivaihde – a halt with a rail yard containing at least one switch.

 Decline and reopening (1950–)

 The industrial area in Nastola was built in the post-war period, and numerous larger companies began relocating there in the 1960s.
 The industrial zone was served by a siding stretching from the laiturivaihde in Nastola to the Uusikylä station.
-Passenger services in Nastola ceased in 1970, and it was made an unmanned operating point in the following year.
+Passenger services in Nastola ceased in 1970, and it was made an unstaffed operating point in the following year.

 The Nastola stop was rebuilt in 2005 in an effort to move the passenger traffic role of the Uusikylä station to a location that would better serve the majority of the population of the municipality.
 As of 2010, with the reopenings of Uusikylä and Villähde, the Nastola area is home to three active railway stations.